 DACdb is the database used by or District which contains all active Rotarian’s information.
 All members have access to the database by going to http://www.directory-online.com/Rotary.
 Access to the database is through each Rotarian’s username and email address.
 Members who have difficulty accessing the database or desire to change their password should contact the Club Secretary for assistance.

 Our club normally meets weekly at 12:00 noon on Tuesdays at the Black Knight Country Club, 2400 S Kanawha St, Beckley, West Virginia.
-Meetings are not held during the weeks of Thanksgiving, Christmas and New Year’s.
+The After-Hours Group normally meets at 5:30 PM on the first and last Fridays of each month.
+Due notice of any changes in or cancellation of the regular or After-Hours meeting shall be given to all members of the club.

 Club meetings are held to one hour in recognition of the business demands of our members, The normal order of our luncheon meetings is as follows: